 While some of the money management skills you need in life should be learned at an early age, some of us aren't as financially literate as we could be.
 Fortunately, it's never too late to introduce—or even reintroduce—the basics of saving to your family.

 For some, starting with a goal in a 6-month time period is just long enough to connect short-term sacrifices to longer-term goals.
 For example, let's say you're planning a family vacation.
 Of course, you'll need to determine the amount you want to set aside.
 You want to earn the most interest you can while waiting out those six months.
 But are 6-month CDs the best solution?

 6-Month CDs: The Pros

-6-Month CDs vs. Other Options: It Doesn't Have to be Either/Or
+6-Month CDs: It Doesn't Have to Be Either/Or

 Regardless of the path you take, Ally Bank is here to help make it easy and rewarding to reach your savings goals.
-Learn more by chatting with live customer service at Allybank.com, or by calling 877-247-ALLY (2559), where knowledgeable customer service is also available 24/7.
+Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559).

 Ally Bank, member FDIC